LibreCAD/docs/ref/customize.rst

 Customizing LibreCAD's Interface
 ================================

-In addition to be able to move and reorganize :ref:`toolbars <toolbars>` and :ref:`widgets<widgets`, LibreCAD can be customized with user-defined menus, toolbars and "window decoratons".
+In addition to be able to :ref:`move and reorganize menus and toolbars <app-layout>`, LibreCAD can be customized with user-defined pop-up menus, toolbars and alternative "window decoratons".

 .. _menu-creator: